Long-Term Treatments for Multiple Sclerosis

 While Copaxone (noted earlier) was initially approved as a daily 20-mg injection, a 40-mg dose of Copaxone injected three-times weekly was approved by the FDA in 2014; physicians and their patients may choose either dose regimen.
 In April 2015, Glatopa® (glatiramer acetate injection) was approved as the 13th long-term treatment for individuals with relapsing forms of multiple sclerosis (MS).
-Glatopa is a generic version of Copaxone® (glatiramer acetate injection), which was approved in the mid-1990s.
+Glatopa is a generic version of Copaxone® (glatiramer acetate injection), given at the original 20-mg daily dose.
 This is the first generic version of a disease-modifying therapy for MS to be approved by the FDA.
 In October 2017, Mylan’s generic version of Copaxone was approved at both the 20-mg daily injected dose and the newer, 40-mg three-times-weekly injected dose.

-All seven of these disease-modifying therapies (DMTs) are approved by the Food and Drug Administration (FDA) for treating either relapsing-remitting MS (RRMS) or all relapsing forms of MS. Some of these DMTs have also been approved for “clinically isolated syndrome” (CIS), which refers to the initial symptom a patient reports prior to a diagnosis of MS.
+All eight of these self-injected disease-modifying therapies (DMTs) listed above are approved by the Food and Drug Administration (FDA) for treating either relapsing-remitting MS (RRMS) or all relapsing forms of MS. Some of these DMTs have also been approved for “clinically isolated syndrome” (CIS), which refers to the initial symptom a patient reports prior to a diagnosis of MS.

 Each of these treatments is administered by self injection at one’s home, with the frequency of injections ranging from once daily to once every two weeks, depending on the drug prescribed.
 These therapies have been used for several years and research shows that many people are doing well on these medications for extended periods of time (some for more than 20 years).
 Most side effects (such as flu-like symptoms and injection-site reactions) are manageable through various strategies and over-the-counter medications.
 Blood tests may be given periodically to monitor various items, such as liver enzymes, the number of red blood cells and white blood cells, and the possible development of neutralizing antibodies* (please see note below).